mmkay/ais-exporter/demo/README.md

 # Demonstration Environment

-The following instructions describe a method for creating a local test environment that demonstrates using the dump1090exporter alongside Prometheus and Grafana.
+The following instructions describe a method for creating a local test environment that demonstrates using the ais-exporter alongside Prometheus and Grafana.

-It uses Docker-Compose to orchestrate dump1090exporter, Prometheus and Grafana to facilitate experimentation with metric collection and graphing.
+It uses Docker-Compose to orchestrate ais-exporter, Prometheus and Grafana to facilitate experimentation with metric collection and graphing.

-Configure the command line arguments supplied to dump1090exporter for your specific environment.
-Edit the ``docker-compose.yml`` file in this directory and replace the following block with settings for your specific dump1090
+Configure the command line arguments supplied to ais-exporter for your specific environment.
+Edit the ``docker-compose.yml`` file in this directory and replace the following block with settings for your specific ais
 instance:

 ``` yaml